ochameau/ochameau.github.com/source/_posts/2013-02-14-how-to-write-a-webapi.md

 ---
 layout: post
-title: "Firefox OS Bootstrap: How to Build It on a VM"
 title: "How to write a new WebAPI in Firefox Desktop, mobile, OS - part 1 ?"
 date: 2013-02-14
 comments: true